JWWeatherman/PoW_Hardfork/README.md

 to more generic, and less efficient, mining hardware.

-As a result a well funded miner could invest in ASIC hardware and gain a disproportonate amount of control over the network.
+As a result a well funded miner could invest in specialized hardware hardware and gain a disproportonate amount of control over the network.
 This is believed to be the source of centralization problems as of Q1 2018.